 - Place croissant dough in a lightly greased bowl and refrigerate at least 1 hour.

 - While dough is chilling make butter square.
 Lay down a large sheet of parchment paper and sprinkle 1 tablespoon flour in the middle.
 Place butter over flour and sprinkle remaining 1 tablespoon flour over top.
 Then place another sheet of parchment to cover.
 To bring together and slightly soften the butter whack it a few times with a heavy rolling pin.
-Then roll into an 8″ square and refrigerate at least 1 hour.
+Then roll into an 8″ square and refrigerate at least 1 hour.3 sticks unsalted butter, 2 tablespoons all purpose flour

-- Fold the corners of the chilled dough up over the butter bringing the points together in the center.
+- Fold corners of chilled dough over butter bringing points together in the center.
 Pinch all seams to seal then starting from the center and working outward roll out to a 14 inch square, dusting with extra flour as needed to prevent sticking.
 Fold the dough in thirds, like a business letter, to form a rectangle then fold in thirds again to form a square.
 Wrap in parchment and refrigerate at least 2 hours.

-- Roll chilled square out again to a 14 inch square using a heavy rolling pin and your strength and again fold in thirds to form a rectangle and in thirds again to form a square before refrigerating again for at least 2 hours.
+- Roll chilled square out again to a 14 inch square using a heavy rolling pin and again fold in thirds to form a rectangle and in thirds again to form a square before refrigerating again for at least 2 hours.

-- Once fully chilled and rested roll dough out into a large 20″ square.
-If still chilled after rolling continue otherwise refrigerate again until chilled and firm.
-Cut square in half then cut each half into 6 cross sections (cut in half horizontally and then cut each half into 3 even pieces).
+- Roll fully chilled and rested dough into a 20" square.
+If still chilled after rolling continue.
+Otherwise refrigerate again until pastry dough is chilled and firm.
+Cut pastry into 12 even rectangles.
+Cut square in half, then cut each half into 6 sections (cut in half horizontally and then cut each half into 3 even pieces).

-- Working with 1 rectangle at a time, sprinkle a tablespoon of chocolate into a small mound at one end then roll the dough up around the chocolate and place, seam side down on baking sheets lined with parchment paper.
-Cover loosely with greased plastic wrap and let rise slowly in the refrigerator, 10 to 16 hours.
+- Sprinkle a tablespoon of chocolate into a small mound at one end of each pastry.
+Then roll the dough up around the chocolate.
+Place seam side down on parchment lined baking sheets.
+Cover loosely with greased plastic wrap and place in the refrigerator to rise slowly for 10 to 16 hours.
+Or rise quickly at room temperature for 1 – ½ hours instead.1 cup chocolate

 - Preheat oven to 400 degrees Fahrenheit and brush croissants with egg.
-Then bake until golden brown and puffy, 18 – 22 minutes, rotating sheets halfway through.
+Then bake until golden brown and puffy, 18 – 22 minutes, rotating sheets halfway through.1 large egg

 - Drizzle with chocolate or dust with powdered sugar if desired and serve warm or at room temperature.